 Learn about eBooks

-With funding through USF Student Technology Fees, the USF Libraries can now acquire ebooks for classroom support.
-As one of the projects within the USF Textbook Affordability Program (TAP), we are exploring whether e-Books can help to reduce costs for students in USF courses and help to increase access to recommended or required readings.
+The USF Libraries can now acquire ebooks for classroom support.
+As a key Textbook Affordability Project (TAP) initiative, we are exploring whether e-Books can help to reduce costs for students in USF courses and help to increase access to recommended or required readings.

 If there are books on your reading list or books that you require or encourage your students to read for a USF course, we can explore whether these books are available electronically and purchase them.
 We only ask that you submit the requested information so that we can locate the e-Books needed and some basic information about your course.
 Once purchased, USF has perpetual rights to the e-Book and it remains within our online collection.